Den Helder, Netherlands

 Den Helder Airport was created in the late 1960s with the rise of the offshore industry on the Dutch Continental Shelf and has developed in 55 years into the Netherlands' only all-round offshore aviation centre.

-Since the early 1980s, Den Helder Airport makes joint use of a number of facilities of Maritime Air Base De Kooy.
-This concerns the joint use of the runway, air traffic control, fire brigade and meteorological information.
+Since the early 1980s, Den Helder Airport has shared use of a number of facilities at Maritime Airport De Kooy.
+This includes the joint use of the runway, traffic control, fire brigade and weather.

 Netherlands Offshore Aviation Mainport